 Born in London in 1970, Charly Wrencher always had a natural artistic ability, drawing and painting for as long as he can remember.
-His family moved to Australia when he was 11 years old.
-Moving from "grey london" to "technicolour Australia" had a profound impact on Charly, who was brought up in a creative family of photographers and animators.
+His family transitioned to Australia when he was 11 years old, a move that had a profound impact on the artist … describing it as “moving from grey London to technicolour Australia".

-He trained at Sydney's National Art School at a time when conceptual art was avant garde.
-"But I was anti-conceptual.
-My work is more about feeling and human expression rather than ideas.
-Art school was about making the art, not the intellectual side of it."
+Charly trained at Sydney's National Art School at a time when conceptual art was avant garde, but saw his own work as being anti-conceptual, saying “my work is more about feeling and human expression rather than ideas … art school was about making the art, not the intellectual side of it."